 • Leverage Incentives for a Stronger ROI: The upfront cost can be significantly reduced by combining federal tax credits, state grants, and utility rebates.
 This makes it easier to realize the long-term benefits, such as attracting new customers, increasing property value, and creating a new revenue stream.

-What Are the Types of Commercial EV Chargers?
+What Types of Commercial EV Chargers Can You Install?

 When you decide to install EV charging stations, one of the first things you’ll notice is that they aren’t all the same.
 Chargers are categorized into “levels” based on how quickly they can power up a vehicle.
 Understanding these levels is key to choosing the right setup for your property, budget, and the customers or employees you want to serve.
 Each type has its own ideal use case, from slow, overnight charging to a rapid power-up that gets drivers back on the road in minutes.